habachduong/asterisk_ai_agent/README.md

 - **AGI or ARI** for audio handling
 - **SIPREC** for stream duplication
 - **AMD** for intelligent filtering
+- **VAD** for natural turn-taking
+- **Custom ASR and TTS** for Vietnamese language
-- and **Rasa** for on-premise LLM/NLU,
+- **Rasa** for on-premise NLU

-you can build scalable, real-time voice AI systems that respect privacy, work in local environments, and provide intelligent human-like interactions over the phone.
+...and most importantly, by correctly routing the **audio stream from Asterisk into and out of the AI pipeline**, you can build scalable, real-time voice AI systems that respect privacy, work in local environments, and provide intelligent human-like interactions over the phone.